 - The deniers are laid back locals who find this sudden change a threat to their ethnicity and culture.

-- And the third are the authorities who are in the middle and kind of mind their own business.
+- And the third is the authorities who are in the middle and kind of mind their own business.

 This time we wanted to visit a different Goa away from the parties and luxurious hotels.
 So this time we were staying in a homestay.